jbro129/android-modding/Dumpers&Unpackers.md

 [Riru-Il2CppDumper](https://github.com/Perfare/Riru-Il2CppDumper) by Perfare : Using Riru to dump il2cpp data at runtime.

+[Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper) by Perfare : Using Zygisk to dump il2cpp data at runtime.

 ## List below is about Unreal Dumpers and Unpackers:

 [UE4Dumper](https://github.com/kp7742/UE4Dumper) by kp7742 : Unreal Engine 4 Dumper - Dump libUE4.so and Generate Structure SDK.